dpaukov/combinatoricslib3/README.md

   \____/\___/|_| |_| |_|_.__/|_|_| |_|\__,_|\__\___/|_|  |_|\___|___/\____/_|_.__/  |____/
 ```

-New implementation of the combinatorics library for Java 8.
+This is a new implementation of the combinatorics library for Java 8.
 The previous versions of the library can be found [here](https://github.com/dpaukov/combinatoricslib)

 ## The latest released version
 The latest release of the library is [v3.1.1](https://github.com/dpaukov/combinatoricslib3/releases/tag/v3.1.1).
 It is available through The Maven Central Repository [here](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.github.dpaukov%22%20AND%20a%3A%22combinatoricslib3%22).
-Include the following section into your `pom.xml` file.
+Add the following section into your `pom.xml` file.

 ```xml
 <dependency>